Run Python code in Azure Machine Learning designer

 Execute Python written in the designer

-Find the Execute Python Script module in the designer palette.
+Find the Execute Python Script component in the designer palette.
 It can be found in the Python Language section.

-Drag and drop the module onto the pipeline canvas.
+Drag and drop the component onto the pipeline canvas.

 Connect input datasets